(See their photos below)

 Click photo for larger view [Pedigree]

-"Tasha's" health test results are DM "Carrier" and D Locus Dilute Clear.
-Once she's two I will have her hips done.
-COVID is making it hard to get eye exams scheduled too.
+"Tasha's" health test results are DM "Carrier" and D Locus Dilute/vWD Clear.
+We are waiting for the eye Drs. to become available for EYES/CERF eye tests and she is on the list.
+Once she's two I will have her hips done, officially.
 "Axel's" health test results are EYES/vWD/DM/D Locus Dilute all Normal/Clear, Hips "Good.'
 Review official results here.
 Both sire and dam have been tested for DM (Degenerative Myelopathy).
 "Axel" is "Clear/Normal," while "Tasha" is a DM "Carrier."
 All that means is all their puppies will only be "Carriers" or "Clear."
 There is 99% NO chance their offspring will ever manifest symptoms of DM.

 What does this mean to you?
 Our dogs are tested, shown and bred to "build a better Corgi" for show and performance competition.
 From a litter, maybe one or two will reach the show ring.
 The rest are placed as PETS.
 The decision is very subjective and it is often a very slight difference that sends one pup home as a pet and another to a show home; it may be something as simple as color; a "mismarked" white tip on an ear or eyes a shade too light, that determines whether a pup misses the show ring and is placed as a pet.
 The pet owners are the big winners in the long run.
 Bottom line, ALL the pups are healthy and strong, with less likelihood of any genetic disorders or health problems later in life.
 Of course, there is no guarantee that some obscure thing may manifest itself, but the chances are less likely.
 A well-bred Corgi is usually a long-lived Corgi.